 During a mastectomy, nerves that provide sensation to the breast are cut when the breast tissue is removed, creating a loss of sensation.
 This numbness can persist even after breast reconstruction surgery.

 Undergoing a mastectomy can present a life-saving opportunity for women faced with breast cancer.
 Yet mastectomies come with long-term side effects, including persistent numbness ...

-Using the ReSensation method, plastic surgeons reconnect nerves in the flap tissue to nerves in the chest using allograft nerve tissue.
+Using the Resensation method, plastic surgeons reconnect nerves in the chest using allograft nerve tissue.